 Additionally, don’t be afraid to reach out to family or friends (especially to people you know they’ll understand) for support if you’re feeling down.

-If you have a travel blog where you write about your adventures and try to help others plan their own, then that’s ok too.
+If you have a travel blog where you write about your adventures and try to help others plan their own, then that’s also a good option to deal with your post-travel depression.
 Personally, I know this helps me, so why shouldn’t it help you too?

 So try to limit your time on social media or even avoid it entirely, at least for a while.
 Instead, focus on staying connected with the people you met while traveling in other ways, such as through email or text.

 04. Try to be active

 When you’re feeling down, it can be easy to stay in bed all day or spend hours watching TV.
 However, staying active can help improve your mood.

 Exercising releases endorphins, which are chemicals in the brain that help you release stress and create a feeling of well-being.
 So try to get out and do an activity, whether it’s going for a walk, going to the gym, or just playing with your pet(s).

 05. Tidy up your home before you leave for your trip